Kyuzial/dotfiles/README.md

-Config files for :
+# Config files for :
-- i3-gaps + i3blocks
 - neovim
 - xorg + xressources
+- kitty
+- zsh
+- mpv
+## No used anymore but available in legacy folder
-- termite
+- i3-gaps + i3blocks
 - compton
-- mpv
 - dunst
+- termite